CPSC340-Test/course_config/README.md

 # course_config

-Testing sample repository used to generate other repositories
+This is a testing repository created for sample configuration repositories